files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 Fix box drive by @gave92 in #8808
-Fix crash when using "apply to all" menu item in conflicts dialog by @gave92 in #8836 Show which process is locking a file by @gave92 in #8809 Possibly fix app hung on start by @gave92 in #8847
-Fix for pasting in search box by @puppetsw in #8811 Fixed Disconnect Drive Icon by @esibruti in #8854
+Fix crash when using "apply to all" menu item in conflicts dialog by @gave92 in #8836 Show which process is locking a file by @gave92 in #8809 Fix for pasting in search box by @puppetsw in #8811 Fixed Disconnect Drive Icon by @esibruti in #8854
 Fix Ctrl+L on homepage by @gave92 in #8861
-Improves Setting DateFormat by @cinqmilleans in #8875 Fix refresh in mapped network drives by @gave92 in #8897 Add archive name when extracting by @itsWindows11 in #8900 Fix create folder with selection by @gave92 in #8929 "File in use" dialog improvements by @gave92 in #8925 Fixes an issue for which settings are not imported by @gave92 in #8970 Fix copy/move to zip file by @gave92 in #8930
+Add archive name when extracting by @itsWindows11 in #8900 Fix create folder with selection by @gave92 in #8929 Fix copy/move to zip file by @gave92 in #8930
 Fixes for item context menu in search page by @gave92 in #8987